- List of Exhibits

 Thursday, January 2

 This year, the Winter Mini Camp activities are focused on Powerful Predators.

 Choose one day, or more!
 Each day includes...

 - Fun-filled Lessons: Study the natural history of each animal and learn about the roles they play.
-Explore the challenges predators face to survive.
+Explore the challenges they face to survive in their changing habitats.

 - Crafts & Activities: Educational games, activities, and crafts will enhance your child’s learning experience.

 WHERE: All Winter Mini Camp sessions take place at the Brazos Valley Museum of Natural History